-The following is a summary of all material characteristics of our capital stock as set forth in our restated certificate of incorporation, our restated bylaws and our Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock.
+The following is a summary of all material characteristics of our capital stock as set forth in our restated certificate of incorporation, our restated bylaws, our Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock and our Certificate of Designation of Preferences, Rights and Limitations of Series B Convertible Preferred Stock.
 Our common stock is the only class of our securities registered under Section 12 of the Securities Exchange Act of 1934, as amended, and is listed on The Nasdaq Stock Market LLC.
 The summary does not purport to be complete and is qualified in its entirety by reference to our certificate of incorporation and bylaws, copies of which have been filed as exhibits to our previous SEC filings.